Arunodhai/Kaiburr-Task2/README.md

-# Kaiburr Task 2 : API Deployment with Kubernetes on Minikube
+# API Deployment with Kubernetes on Minikube

 This repository contains the Kubernetes manifests and Dockerfile for deploying the Spring Boot API application connected to MongoDB (created in Task 1) on a Minikube cluster.